-There are many different methods of car finance, but one of the most cost effective is private car leasing.
+There are many different types of car finance, but one of the most cost-effective is private car leasing.

 What is private car leasing?

 Private car leasing (also known as ‘personal car leasing’) is a form of finance whereby you pay a monthly sum to drive a car over a pre-established period, usually between two and four years, but the car is never actually yours.

 Payments are based on the difference between the retail price of the car (what it is worth when the agreement starts) and the residual value (what it is estimated to be worth at the end of the contract period).
-Therefore, the less the car depreciates in value, the lower your payments will be.
+The less the car depreciates in value, therefore, the lower your payments will be.

 Personal Contract Hire (PCH)

 Personal contract hire (PCH) is an agreement made between an individual and a car leasing company.
 The agreement will be to pay fixed monthly payments for the use of a car for a set time period and set mileage.
 The car is returned to the lease company at the end of the contract.